django-cms/django-cms/docs/how_to/apphooks.rst

         exclude_permissions = ["some_nested_app"]

-For example, django-oscar_ Apphook integration needs to be used with ``exclude_permissions`` of the dashboard app, because it uses the `customizable access function`__.
-So, your Apphook in this case will look like this::
+For example, django-oscar_ apphook integration needs to be used with ``exclude_permissions`` of the dashboard app, because it uses the `customisable access function`__.
+So, your apphook in this case will look like this::

     class OscarApp(CMSApp):